noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.v2.md

 - traits whose subtypes are defined in the same file
 - informs the compiler that this is the full set of subtypes of this trait
+  - the compiler will give better errs at compile time

 ### objects